Traveling Wilburys: Orbison's death, "Nobody's Child" and Vol. 3

 Roy Orbison died of a heart attack on 6 December 1988.
-In tribute to him, the music video for the band's second single, "End of the Line", shows Orbison's guitar rocking in a chair when his vocals are heard.
+In tribute to him, the music video for the band's second single, "End of the Line", shows a black-and-white framed photo of Orbison, and his guitar is shown, rocking in a chair, whenever his vocals are heard.
 Lynne recalled that Orbison's death in the wake of Vol. 1's success was "the most sickening thing to me".
 He added: "I was devastated for ages ...
 Me and Roy had had plans to do much more together, and his voice was in really good shape.
 It was just so sad for that to happen."
 Although there was speculation in the press that Del Shannon or Roger McGuinn might join the Wilburys, the remaining members never considered replacing Orbison.
 Lynne later said: "We'd become this unit, we were all good pals … We always knew we were going to do another one, and now it's just the four of us."

 Harrison was the most active in promoting the Wilburys, carrying out interviews well into 1989.
 He said he was "wait[ing] for all the other Wilburys to finish being solo artists" so that they could renew the collaboration.
 By contrast, according to author Clinton Heylin, Dylan appeared to give the band little attention as he focused on re-establishing himself as a live performer before recording his 1989 album Oh Mercy.